Frequently Asked Questions

 I would like to present a proposal, what are the types of proposals?

-You can submit an individual proposal or an organized session (panel, workshop, roundtable or symposium).
+You can submit an individual proposal or an organized session (panel, workshop, or roundtable).

 What are the different types of sessions?